lotta-schule/lotta/README.md

 The latest git tag is the currently deployed version that also runs unmodified on our infrastructure.

+## Components

+### Webapp

+Location: packages/webapp

+The Webapp is a [NextJS](https://nextjs.org/) app that serves the application.
+Its primary purpose is serving the frontend.

+### Hubert

+Location: packages/hubert

+[Hubert](https://www.npmjs.com/package/@lotta-schule/hubert) is our component library.
+See our [storybook](https://lotta-schule.github.io/web) to get an overview over the available components.

+### Theme

+Location: packages/theme

+Here lie the definition and schema lotta uses for theming.

+### Storybook Hubert

+Location: packages/storybook-hubert

+The storybook project for hubert.

+### Storybook-Addon-Theme

+Location: packages/storybook-addon-theme

+A storybook-addon which allows editing the theme in storybook

 ## Development

 For monorepo managing, we use [nx](https://nx.dev/).